enso-org/hiring-tasks/rust/borrow_error.md

    |                            ^^^^ second mutable borrow occurs here
 ```

-Questions:
+Please answer the following questions:

 1. Why does this code fail to compile?
-Please elaborate taking into consideration the way Rust type checker works.
+Please elaborate, taking into consideration the way that the
+   Rust type checker works.
 2. Is this code theoretically safe?
-What would be possible harm if the Rust compiler would allow this code?
+What would be the possible problems if the Rust compiler allowed
+   this code?
 3. How would you fix the code to make it compile?